-- 1. Have everyone get out of the vehicle and away from the vehicle and traffic. - 2.
-Open the cargo sub-compartment.

-3. Remove the cover.
+- 1. Have everyone get out of the vehicle and away from the vehicle and traffic. - Open the cargo sub-compartment.
+Refer to Cargo Sub-Compartment on page 6-129. - 3.
+Remove the cover.

 4. Attach the socket to the spare tire carrier bolt, the jack lever to the socket, and the lug wrench to the opposite end of the jack lever.